UMD-INST377/Group-Project-Base/README.md

 https://group4-final-inst377fa2021.herokuapp.com/

 ## Target Browsers
-The target browsers will be almost all devices like mobile, laptop, and PC and on all up-to-date operating systems--IOS, Android, Windows, etc. as long as it is version 10 and above.
+The target browsers will be for almost all devices.
+Mobile, laptop, and PC devices will have access the website as well as all up-to-date operating systems--IOS, Android, Windows, etc. as long as they have internet access.
+In addition, because this is a web browser, the version may not matter too much; just need access to Google, Safari, Firefox, and other similar web browsers.
-** Edits needed. **

 # Developer Manual
 ## How To Install The Application And All Dependencies